Perception Change Project

 The project is spearheaded by the UNOG Director-General Michael Møller and is managed by a small team at the Office of the Director-General.

-As of November 2015, the project has brought over 80 partners on board including numerous UN agencies and offices, international organizations, NGOs and governmental entities.
+The project has brought over 90 partners on board including numerous UN agencies and offices, international organizations, NGOs and governmental entities.
 Swiss-based media intelligence company MediaTenor has provided media coverage analytics and strategic insight through agenda-setting workshops.

 WHAT WE DO